-Tamalyn Dallal has done nearly everything in her 36 year Middle Eastern dance career.
-She has performed for stars such as sean Connery, Michael Jackson and James Brown (to name a few), the president of El Salvador and the King of Jordan.
+Tamalyn Dallal's 41 year Middle Eastern dance career has been eventful, to say the least.
+She has been a guest choreographer for the 1995 Superbowl Halftime Show in Miami, Fl., and has performed for stars such as Sean Connery, Michael Jackson and James Brown (to name a few), the president of El Salvador and the King of Jordan.

-Directing the Mid Eastern Dance Exchange, a non profit organization, dance school and performing company, she taught and mentored dancers such as Amar Gamal and Bozenka, Virginia and others.
+Directing the Mid Eastern Dance Exchange, a non profit organization, dance school and performing company in Miami Beach, she taught and mentored dancers such as Amar Gamal and Bozenka, Virginia and others.
 She organized the Orientalia dance festival and produced numerous theatrical productions.

-Crowned "Miss America of the Bellydance" in 1995, she has performed and/or taught in 41 countries.
+Crowned "Miss America of the Bellydance" in 1995, she has performed and/or taught in 43 countries.
 She was one of the original "Bellydance Superstars", has written three books, produced two music CD's of Africa's oldest band, the "Ikhwan Safaa Musical Club of Zanzibar", and currently films ethnological dance documentaries; Zanzibar Dance, Trance and Devotion, was completed in 2011.
-Ms. Dallal is currently filming and editing "Ethiopia Dances for Joy", to be released in 2013.
+"Ethiopia Dances for Joy", was released in 2013.

 One of Tamalyn's early Middle Eastern dance teachers was the famous New Orleans artist "Habeba" who was a household name during the 1970's.
 She took Tamalyn, a teenager with talent, but little money under her wing.
 Habeba enlisted Tamalyn to lead warm up exersises in exchange for free classes.
 Soon, they were driving all over the Bayou together to teach from town to town as Habeba trained Tamalyn in her teaching method.